MatrixCodeDE/pixelframe/README.md

 * [Pixelflut](https://github.com/defnull/pixelflut) - A lot of inspiration and code snippets
 * [Leon](https://git.leon.wtf/leon/pixelflut) - The `STATS` command
 * [LyonsType](./Misc/OFL.txt) - The font `LT Superior Mono`

+## Disclaimer

+> Most of the HTML and JS code if very sketchy and copied together from diverse websites, so there might be some bugs here and there.
+Contribute if you want to improve it, I'd appreciate it very much!